-Maruhon Ryokan is a traditional Japanese-style hotel in Sawatari hot-spring, Gunma, since 1600s.
+Maruhon Ryokan is a traditional Japanese-style hotel in Sawatari hot-spring, Gunma, since the 1600s.

-The bathhouse has ordinary form with gable roof, though a curved slab separates the interior to the bathroom on the lower floor and the rest space on the upper floor.
+The bathhouse has an ordinary form with a gable roof, though a curved slab separates the interior of the bathroom on the lower floor and the rest space on the upper floor.

-In the bathroom, people can enjoy the silence of the space and the transparency of the spring water, due to the curved slab-chimney which generates buoyancy-driven ventilation without fan and diffusion of lights.
+In the bathroom, people can enjoy the silence of the space and the transparency of the spring water, due to the curved slab chimney which generates buoyancy-driven ventilation without a fan and diffusion of lights.

-We decided the form of the curve by finding balance between the CFD (Computational Fluid Dynamics) simulation of the air circulation and the coziness as a backrest.
+We decided on the form of the curve by finding a balance between the CFD (Computational Fluid Dynamics) simulation of the air circulation and the coziness as a backrest.

-The elements for creating comfortable environment, as light, air and view, are combined by a curved slab, and a rich comfortableness is generated into a small bathhouse.
+The elements for creating a comfortable environment, such as light, air, and view, are combined by a curved slab, and a rich comfortableness is generated in a small bathhouse.

 Use : Japansese-style hotel